hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ### Why It's a Good Application of OOP
 ShuhanMiner effectively utilizes **polymorphism** in its reporting system.
 The `MonitoringReportFactory` dynamically generates different types of reports (financial, performance) based on the input type.
 This ensures that different report types follow the same interface while executing their unique behaviors.

-Key benefits of this polymorphism:
-- **Flexible Code:** The system can create and use various report types without altering the main logic.
-- **Extensibility:** New report types can be added without changing the factory's core implementation.
-- **Code Maintainability:** Reduces the need for complex conditionals when handling multiple report types.

 **Example from Code:**
 ```javascript
 export class MonitoringReportFactory {